Dev-Clair/ahia/ahia.md

    - Asynchronous

      - Listens to events from tour service.
+     - Coordinates with scheduling service to complete tour schedule.
-     - Emit assignment events to the event bus: tour and availability services subscribe to this event for further processing.
+     - Emit assignment events to the event bus: the availability service subscribe to this event for further processing.

    - Events:
    - Publish
      - Assignment Change Streams.
    - Consume
-     - Tour Change Streams.
+     - Scheduling Change Streams

 6. scheduling service